Emerge-Lab/gpudrive/README.md

 ### Re-building the dataset

 To re-build the dataset, first head to [https://waymo.com/open/](https://waymo.com/open/) and click on the "download" button a the top.
-After registering, click on the files from `v1.2.1 March 2024`, the newest version of the dataset at the time of wrting.
+After registering, click on the files from `v1.2.1 March 2024`, the newest version of the dataset at the time of wrting (10/2024).
 This will lead you a Google Cloud page.
 From here, you should see a folder structure like this:

 ```
 waymo_open_dataset_motion_v_1_2_1/